maalcjke/pdf_protect_bypass/README.md

 - Press the F12 key and go to the "Console" section
 - Paste the contents of the "bypass.js" file into the console
 - Press Enter
+- Result - images of all pages in the archive